 - Sweet on You (Ice Cream & other sweet treats)

 The popular Animator’s Palate restaurant is on this ship as well, but a new twist has been added.
 An interactive dinner show called Animation Magic involves the guests in the animation shown during the meal.
 Guests are invited to draw characters in a template on their placemats when they first come into the restaurant; servers will collect the completed drawings, which later show up as animation on screens around the room.
-The guests’ names are shown in the credits and you will later receive your drawings back with a special animator’s stamp added.
+The guests’ names are shown in the credits and you will receive your drawings back with a special animator’s stamp added.
 The show uses special Disney-created software to bring the drawings to life, along with a brand-new musical score and never-before-scenes from Disney films.

 In addition to Animation Magic, Undersea Magic will also be shown on one of the other nights.
 Undersea Magic features Crush from Finding Nemo.
-Crush swims around the room on screens, interacting with diners and talking about his world under the sea.
+Crush swims around the room on screens, interacting with diners and discussing his world under the sea.

 This restaurant serves French-inspired, continental cuisine and is inspired by the classic Disney films Cinderella, Snow White and the Seven Dwarfs, Beauty and the Beast, and Sleeping Beauty.
 Designed to look like a palace, some of the features include a whimsical chandelier, lighting fixtures made to look like Cinderella’s Carriage, mosaic tile murals of the princesses, and hidden images of glass slippers, apples, roses, and tiaras.